Keselowski claims 6th win at Talladega with overtime pass

 “The whole race I had a couple opportunities to take the lead, but I just kept thinking, ‘Man, keep your car in one piece,'" Keselowski said.

-Logano was involved in an airborne wreck and called on NASCAR to change to dangerous racing conditions at Daytona and Talladega.
+Logano was involved in an airborne wreck and called on NASCAR to change the dangerous racing conditions at Daytona and Talladega.

 Newman escaped serious injury racing for the win on the final lap of the 2020 Daytona 500.